james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 * [An Asus-xtion-probased Indoor MAPPING Using a Raspberry Pi with Turtlebot Robot Turtlebot Robot - Dr Voileta Holmes, Dr Hamza Aagela & Maha Al-Nesf](https://pure.hud.ac.uk/en/publications/an-asus-xtion-probased-indoor-mapping-using-a-raspberry-pi-with-t)
 * [Implementing a Lightweight Cloud-Based Process Monitoring Solution for Smart Agriculture - Daniel Clarke, Dr Hussain Al-Aqrabi, Prof Graham Hill, Dr Pritesh Mistry, Philip Lane](https://pure.hud.ac.uk/en/publications/implementing-a-lightweight-cloud-based-process-monitoring-solutio)

-However, I must admit, when I got my [Raspberry Pi 3 B+](https://en.wikipedia.org/wiki/Raspberry_Pi) in 2018.
-I didn't do too much with it.
+However, I must admit, when I got my [Raspberry Pi 3 B+](https://en.wikipedia.org/wiki/Raspberry_Pi) I didn't do too much with it.
 I loaded up Raspbian (_a Debian based linux distro specifically designed for Raspberry Pis_) and tinkered with it.
 After that point it sat as a bit of a paper weight.

 Due to the ease of use, I used to flash it back to normal time and time again - to repeatedly set it up.
 But I saw lots of projects setting up retro gaming consoles, pi robots, hue lighting automation.
 I never got that far, but never forgot about the trusty Pi!